-1. Tiscar-Gonzalez V, Rodriguez MJM, Rabadan Sainz C, et al. Clinical and economic impact of wound care using a pulcers.
+1. Tiscar-Gonzalez V, Rodriguez MJM, Rabadan Sainz C, et al. Clinical and economic impact of wound care using a prulcers.
 Adv Skin Wound Care.
 2021;34(1):23-30

-A News in Wound Care

-1 Corporate News

-The Voices of Skin and Wound Care

-Clinicians During the First Year of COVID-19:

-Summary of the Research to Date

-By Janet L. Kuhnke and Sandra Jack-Malik

-So Many Options, So Little Time:

-Dressing Selection Tips

-from the Experts

-7 7 The Wrong Side of the Knife

-Promoting Autonomy, Empowerment and Self-management in Patients with Wounds

-Pressure Injury Prevention:

-A Guide for Providers and Patients By Marlene Varga and Linda Moss

-A Patient Resource:

-Eating Well for Wound Healing By Ellen Mackay

-Unfolding Patients' Preferences in Wound Care By Idevania Costa

-Wound Sleuth By Carol Ott and Alana Miller

-Pathways and Outcomes:

-The Importance of Timely Interventions

-By Sue Rosenthal, Robert Ketchen and

-Mariam Botros

-Limb Preservation Team Update: An

-Approach that Needs Patients and Their

-Families as Partners

-By Virginie Blanchette and David G Armstrong
+4 News in Wound Care 46 A Patient Resource: Eating Well for Wound Healing By Ellen Mackay IJ 10 Corporate News 14 The Voices of Skin and Wound Care Clinicians During the First Year of COVID-19: Summary of the Research to Date By Janet L. Kuhnke and Sandra Jack-Malik 52 Unfolding Patients' Preferences in Wound Care By Idevania Costa 18 So Many Options, So Little Time: Dressing Selection Tips from the Experts 56 Wound Sleuth By Carol Ott and Alana Miller 22 The Wrong Side of the Knife 60 Pathways and Outcomes: The Importance of Timely Interventions By Sue Rosenthal, Robert Ketchen and 28 Promoting Autonomy, Empowerment and Self-management in Patients with Wounds Mariam Botros Limb Preservation Team Update: An 32 Pressure Injury Prevention: A Guide for Providers and Patients By Marlene Varga and Linda Moss 67 Approach that Needs Patients and Their Families as Partners By Virginie Blanchette and David G Armstrong